Skip to content

 Warning:

 If you've successfully authenticated using this method, you will not have administrative rights to the Dashboard.
-To fix this, you need to comment out the three environment variables, restart the instance, log in with the local account, and grant administrative rights to the automatically added user in the user management interface, which is located at https://youriporfqdn.local/settings/user/.After that, uncomment the previously commented variables, restart your instance again, you should now have administrative right on your next authentication.
+To fix this, you need to comment out the three environment variables, restart the instance, log in with the local account, and grant administrative rights to the automatically added user in the user management interface, which is located at https://youriporfqdn.local/settings/user/.
+After that, uncomment the previously commented variables, restart your instance again, you should now have administrative right on your next authentication.

 Note that this automatically creates new users in the database if they do not already exist.

-Environment Variable Example Description
+Environment Variable Default Example Description

-TA_AUTH_PROXY_USERNAME_HEADER HTTP_REMOTE_USER The name of the request header that the auth proxy passes to the proxied application (Tube Archivist in this case), so that the application can identify the user.
+TA_AUTH_PROXY_USERNAME_HEADER null HTTP_REMOTE_USER The name of the request header that the auth proxy passes to the proxied application (Tube Archivist in this case), so that the application can identify the user.
 Check the documentation of your auth proxy to get this information.12

-TA_AUTH_PROXY_LOGOUT_URL The URL that Tube Archivist should redirect to after a logout.
+TA_AUTH_PROXY_LOGOUT_URL null The URL that Tube Archivist should redirect to after a logout.
 By default, the logout redirects to the login URL, which means the user will be automatically authenticated again.
 Instead, you might want to configure the logout URL of the auth proxy here.

 1. The request headers are rewritten within Tube Archivist: all HTTP headers are prefixed with HTTP_, all letters are in uppercase, and dashes are replaced with underscores.
 For example, for Authelia, which passes the Remote-User HTTP header, the TA_AUTH_PROXY_USERNAME_HEADER needs to be configured as HTTP_REMOTE_USER